roman-gravit/CSS/questions.md

    - opacity:      (0-100%)
    - url(file.svg#filter-element-id)    You can use url() to reference an SVG filter element.
                                         For a reference to an SVG <filter> element, use the following syntax

+## 32. Elements  Transformations

+Transformed element will **not touch the rounded elements**.
+Transforms can be combined.

+  #### transform

+   - rotate         (deg)  can be negative-positive

+   - scale          (number)  0-1: decrease  >1:increase     (x, y):  x-acis y-acis scaleX, scaleY  the last in the code will be applyed
+                    Note: *Loop* feature can be done with scale and parent div overflow:hidden

+   - translate:     (horiz, vertic)  shift to right-bottom by default translateX, translateY

+   - skew:          (vertic, horiz) deg skewX, skewY

+**origin**: the basic point on which ol transformation occur, by default this is center of the image.

+  - transform-origin:  right bottom left top  => change the basic point pixels, procenteges